 A. SCOPE AND COMMENCEMENT OF THESE TERMS

-The following Terms relate to The Independent, The Independent on Sunday, i, www.independent.co.uk and other paper and online publications owned by Independent Print Limited (IPL) or Independent Digital News and Media (IDNM) (jointly and separately referred to in these Terms as 'the Company').
+The following Terms relate to The Independent, www.independent.co.uk and other paper and online publications owned by Independent Print Limited (IPL) or Independent Digital News and Media (IDNM) (jointly and separately referred to in these Terms as 'the Company').
 These Terms set out both the Company’s agreement with freelance contributors to its publications, and with external contributors to the Company’s Website.

 ‘Material’ means any copyright work as set out in the copyright legislation and covers Material intended for publication as well background Materials which have been used directly or indirectly for Material intended for publication.